Applying the Radio Equipment Directive (RED) correctly: What requirements result from the CE marking?

 The technical dossier shows how the product was assembled and must contain at least the following documents: parts list; product specifications/product analysis; packaging information; list of applicable standards and directives (e.g., RoHS, RED, EMC); test reports according to CE guidelines; quality assurance reports; risk assessment

-Which harmonised standards are most commonly applied to radio equipment?
+Which harmonized standards are most commonly applied to radio equipment?

-RED defines which harmonised standards apply to radio equipment.
-These harmonised standards are regularly published in the Official Journal of the European Union and cover different requirements.
+RED defines which harmonized standards apply to radio equipment.
+These harmonized standards are regularly published in the Official Journal of the European Union and cover different requirements.
 Which standards apply must be determined individually.
-For example, for a WiFi device, Article 3 of the Directive refers to the following harmonised standards: EN 60950-1: Safety - electrical safety; EN 50371: Safety - human exposure to electromagnetic fields; EN 301 489-17: Electromagnetic compatibility; EN 300 328: Efficient use of the frequency spectrum.
+For example, for a WiFi device, Article 3 of the Directive refers to the following harmonized standards: EN 60950-1: Safety - electrical safety; EN 50371: Safety - human exposure to electromagnetic fields; EN 301 489-17: Electromagnetic compatibility; EN 300 328: Efficient use of the frequency spectrum.

 All products that fall within the scope of RED must be tested for their safety for specific products.
 The safety of electric battery chargers is tested, for example, with an output power of no more than 120 V DC in accordance with IEC 60335-2-29:2016.